-Dr. Suzanne Bouffard, a child development specialist and author of The Most Important Year.
-She will tell us why pre-kindergarten is so important and what we can do as parents to ensure we get the most of this time for our children! 🔥
+In this interview with Dr. Suzanne Bouffard, a child development specialist and author of The Most Important Year, we’ll find out why pre-kindergarten is so important and what we can do as parents to ensure we get the most of this time for our children!

 Full Interview Transcript